ReachableCEO/StartupStarterPackage/CommonBoilerplate/ManagementOfTheCompany.md

 Officer has the requisite power and authority to take the action or execute the document in question.

+## Major Decisions

+* causing the Company to enter into any agreement which would subject the Company or its assets to any recourse liability for borrowings, or for capital contributions to any Person;

+* causing the Company to grant any interests in the assets, profit, and income of the Company;

+* causing a dissolution of the Company;

+* regarding the Company assets, any sale, transfer, exchange, mortgage, financing, hypothecation or encumbrance of all or any part thereof, or any modification of the terms of the foregoing;

+* regarding the Company financial affairs, (A) determination of major accounting policies including selection of accounting methods and making various decisions regarding treatment and allocation of transactions for federal and state income, franchise or other tax purposes (B) determination of the terms and conditions of all borrowings of the Company and the identity of the lender thereof (or (i) applicable Budget therefor;

+* regarding the Company operations, approval of insurance coverages, the underwriters thereof and claims related thereto, the settlement of any litigation that is not fully covered by insurance involving more than $1000.00, entering into any contract which obligates the Company for more than $500.00 (except to the extent expressly set forth in an Annual Budget) or which cannot be cancelled without payment of a cancellation fee or other premium on not more than 30 days prior notice; and entering into any lease for office space;

+* filing of any petition or consenting to the filing of any petition that would subject the Company to a bankruptcy or similar proceeding;

+* any other action which, considered before the taking thereof, could reasonably be expected to have a material effect upon the business or affairs of the Company or is a breach of fiduciary duty.

 ## Annual requirements of members
 Not later than February 1 of each year, the Members shall deliver to the Board Of Directors a detailed proposed business plan (the